 Jesus, after his resurrection, explained to his disciples, “beginning with Moses and with all the prophets… the things concerning Himself in all the Scriptures” (Luke 24:27), and he helped them understand what the Scriptures (which would have been what we call the Old Testament), said about him.
 (Luke 24:45-47)

 Throughout the Gospels and elsewhere in the New Testament, references are made in places too numerous to recount here to the statements in the Old Testament that find their fulfillment in Jesus.
 The Gospel of Matthew, in particular, which was written primarily to the Jews, is full of examples of prophetic fulfillment in the things Jesus did.
 Thus, the specific and general ways in which Jesus fulfills Old Testament prophecies bears witness to Jesus.

 Witnesses to What Jesus Said and Did

-Perhaps most prominently, though, we have the eyewitness testimony of all the followers of Jesus.
+Most significantly, though, we have the eyewitness testimony of all the followers of Jesus.
 Jesus made a point of telling them – before his death, before they really understood him or what was going on – “[Y]ou will even be brought before governors and kings for My sake, as a testimony to them and to the Gentiles.”
 (Matt.
 10:18; see also John 15:27 (“[Y]ou will testify … because you have been with Me from the beginning.”))
-Thus, Jesus highlighted to them the importance their eyewitness testimony would be.
+Thus, Jesus highlighted to them the importance of their eyewitness testimony.